 Keep Drains Unclogged

 Since more homeowners cook and bake for the holidays, another common plumbing issue we see in winter is a clogged kitchen drain caused by food that should not go through the garbage disposal.

 Solution: Dispose of grease, oil, coffee grounds, eggshells, and bones in a trash can rather than your garbage disposal.
 These items can not only jam your disposal but can also harm your piping system, which can lead to expensive repairs.
+For garbage disposal, check out Norma’s video on our YouTube channel.
 If you’re struggling with a clog, don’t try to remove it yourself.
 Instead, contact your local plumber to avoid accidental damage to your pipes.

 Protect Against Frozen or Burst Pipes

 Not keeping your piping well-insulated can lead to frozen pipes and, later, burst pipes, which can cause serious and costly damages to your home.
 You’ll notice that your pipes are frozen if you turn on the tap and there’s no water running out of the faucet.
 Frozen pipes can expand and burst if not addressed.

 Solution: When the weather forecast shows that the temperature in your area will drop below 40 degrees (especially overnight), turn on each faucet in your home to a small trickle.
 If a pipe in your home has already frozen, keep the faucet tap on so that if a trickle of water starts, your pipes begin thawing.

 Also, open the cabinets under sinks to expose pipes to warmer air circulating throughout your home.
 Keep your outdoor pipes well-insulated with pipe covers, which you can find at your local home improvement store.